smartclip Privacy Goals

 The same mechanism is applied for TV shows viewed by the users on Smart TVs which are enabled for HbbTV. smartclip is also creating anonymous user IDs for TV devices, which are stored in cookies as well.
 Whenever a device is switched to a broadcaster station, which is cooperating with smartclip, we know which program is shown and can build segments of users, who e.g. like cooking shows or news.

 It is very important to note, that these segments are created advertiser-specific by manually defined rules.
 We do NOT permanently try to put you into behavioral “baskets”.
 Instead we only do this, if it is relevant for a certain advertiser.
 Furthermore, we do not know for sure, if you e.g. are a male for a female.
 If you are surfing sites about beer frequently, there is a higher chance, that you are male.
 But still this prediction is only a guess.
-Also, these segmentations are only temporary and usually “forgotten” after 30 days.
+Also, these segmentations are only temporary and “forgotten” after 30 days of inactivity.
 We only keep segment information for longer periods, if needed for long running or repeating campaigns.

 How does segmentation work technically?